LeeCampbell/IntroToRx/content/15_PublishingOperators.md

 * returning an `IConnectableObservable<T>` to allow top-level control of when subscription to the underlying source occurs
 * returning an ordinary `IObservable<T>`, enabling us to avoid unnecessary multiple subscriptions to the source when using a query that uses the source in multiple places (e.g., `s.Zip(s.Take(1))`), but still making one `Subscribe` call to the underlying source for each top-level `Subscribe`

 `RefCount` offers a slightly different model.
 It enables subscription to the underlying source to be triggered by an ordinary `Subscribe`, but can still make just a single call to the underlying source.
+This might be useful in the AIS example used throughout this book.
+You might want to attach multiple subscribers to an observable source that reports the location messages broadcast by ships and other vessels, but you would normally want a library presenting an Rx-based API for this to connect only once to any underlying service providing those messages.
+And you would most likely want it to connect only when at least one subscriber is listening. `RefCount` would be ideal for this because it enables a single source to support multiple subscribers, and for the underlying source to know when we move between the "no subscribers" and "at least one subscriber" states.

-To be able to observe this, I'm going to use a modified version of the source that reports when subscription occurs:
+To be able to observe how `RefCount` operators, I'm going to use a modified version of the source that reports when subscription occurs:

 ```cs
 IObservable<int> src = Observable.Create<int>(async obs =>